joedf/LibCon.ahk/Examples.md

 ----
 Description:
-> This example is was originally implemented to push the limits of LibCon a little further than the "basics".
+> This example was originally implemented to push the limits of LibCon a little further than the "basics".
 It involves a DOS style GUI, similar to Word 5.5a using "text-based GUI".
-This considered a more profound example.
-It has been simplified and commented greatly to demonstration the basic concept of "drawing" in the console, or otherwise, "GUI drawing".
+This is considered to be a more profound example.
+It has been simplified and commented greatly to demonstrate the basic concept of "drawing" in the console, or otherwise, "GUI drawing".

 >Essentially, an example that takes a deeper look at the more advanced console functions.